We have been fairly successful at producing our own compost in Alaska and want to share our methods and techniques.

 We assessed the various compost bin solutions out there.
 There are a number of methods and designs that you can use, all effectively with similar or identical results.

 While DIY options were attractive to us, the lumber costs and construction time were a factor.
-Although pallets are theoretically free, getting pallets still takes a fair bit of labor from finding them to acquiring them.
+Although pallets are theoretically free, getting pallets still takes a fair bit of labor in finding and acquiring them.

 There are super low tech options, like making them with chicken wire or hardware cloth.
 I’ve worked with these before and there are a number of drawbacks that made them less palatable to us.
 We do like the mobility and flexibility of wire fence compost bins, though.